StackExplode/AppNetBlocker/README.md

 # AppNetBlocker
-A simple C++ program to block a windows APP from accessing network(except 127.0.0.X) with command line.
+A simple C++ program based on Windows Filtering Platform(WFP) to block a Windows APP from accessing network(except 127.0.0.X) with command line.

+Once you add a rule it will persistantly take effect until you manually remove it.

 ## Warning